Swiftaff/toylang/README.md

 Or on success a compiled `output.rs` file will be saved to the output directory.

-You can then build THAT file with cargo as needed, i.e. output to `src/bin` and add this to the "Cargo.toml"
+You can then build THAT file with cargo as needed, i.e. output to `src\\bin` and add this to the "Cargo.toml"

 ```
 [[bin]]